“So what kind of music do you listen to?”

 Such a loaded question.
 It was an all-important question in school.
 Think carefully now.
 Your reputation is on the line as well as your standing in the community and possibly your entire identity.

 Here at Fish Out of Water Books, we love music and we love stories.
-So what could be better than true life stories centered around all things music?
-Your bands, your songs, your friends and how music brought you together—or tore you asunder.
+So what could be better than true life tales centered around all things music?.

-We are looking for true life tales: coming-of-age, slice-of-life, and anecdotes based around music—not about the music and bands per se, but tales of your own exploits and escapades.
+We are looking for true life tales: coming-of-age, slice-of-life, and anecdotes based around music—not about the music and bands, but tales of your own exploits and escapades around the music.
 Poignant, humorous, weird and wacky.
 Road trips.
 Concerts.
 Good drugs.
 Bad Drugs.
 Cups of tea.
 The importance of owning the right records, not owning the wrong records, having the right band logo on your school bag or knowing the exact track list for a specific album.
-And—if you’re as old as us—recording songs off the TV while telling your mom “shhhhhh . . . quit talking . . .
-I’m trying to record a song . . . argh!
-Mommmm, you’ve ruined it!”
+And—if you’re as old as us—recording songs off the TV while telling your mum “shhhhhh . . . quit talking . . . mum, I’m trying to record a song.
+Aarggh!
+Bloody ‘ell, mum, you’ve ruined it!”